4 Ways that cancer patients can reduce holiday stress (w/video)

 Prioritize holiday rituals.
 Patients and survivors should consider forgoing some of the less-important holiday traditions and events to avoid becoming overburdened.
 "To reduce the impact of stress during the holidays, patients and survivors should look at the holidays in a more realistic way," Schnaitmann said.

 Delegate tasks.
 "Cancer treatment might be a full-time job for [patients] ... and an incredibly important thing for them may be to share the responsibilities," Schnaitmann said.
 This includes enlisting family and friends to help with holiday shopping, gift wrapping, preparing food or putting up the decorations.

 Take a breath.
 When overwhelmed with stress, Schnaitmann said, patients and survivors should take a moment for deep, slow, concentrated breathing.
 "What we learned from behavioral scientists is that the brain cannot be anxious if the body is calm," Schnaitmann said.

 Finally, Schnaitmann encourages patients and survivors to contact their health-care providers for support in handling holiday stress.
 The Sheri & Les Biller Patient and Family Resource Center offers a variety of resources to help patients reduce or cope with stress, including reading materials, literature, support groups and professional services.

-Explore additional tips, tools and resources to help you and your family cope with the issues that arise during and after cancer treatment by visiting our Living with Cancer website.
+Explore additional tips, tools and resources to help you and your family cope with the issues that arise during and after cancer treatment by visiting Living with Cancer.